 The St. Jude Children's Research Hospital Graduate School of Biomedical Sciences offers a highly competitive package for accepted candidates.
 Institutional funding for the duration of the program includes:

-- a full tuition scholarship to cover the cost of the program
+- a full tuition scholarship of $20,000 annually to cover the cost of the program

-- airfare and lodging expenses for on-campus visits
+- airfare, meals and lodging expenses for on-campus intersessions

 - laptop and IT support for the duration of studies